 LEVEL: INTERMEDIATE TO ADVANCED

-If you have been training for over 1 year
+If you have been training for over 1 year …

 You are now ready to advance to hard core training mode 😉

 At this phase, you are now strong enough to withstand an even higher amount of volume per muscle group since you have good base strength and a better understanding of weight training.
 By higher volume, I mean doing 4-6 different exercises for one muscle group instead of just one or two each workout.
-Through your year(s) of experience you have built up a good database of exercises and can think of at least 5-6 different ones for each muscle group.
-You are also ready to kick up the intensity and build more muscle.

-At this level, I recommend committing to AT LEAST 4 days, but preferably 5 per week.
+At this level, I recommend committing to at least 4-5 days a week.
 In each workout, you will perform 4-6 exercises for that one particular muscle group.
 This allows you to hit that area of your body from many different angles.
 I also recommend starting your week off with the area of your body you want to improve the most or the one that is the hardest to complete.
-Here are some examples of how to set up your split:

 LOWER BODY FOCUS